Can Acupuncture Help Sinusitis? What You Should Know

 Frequently Asked Questions About Acupuncture for Sinusitis

-• Research suggests acupuncture may help improve nasal symptoms, reduce congestion, and support quality of life in patients with chronic rhinosinusitis and allergic rhinitis.¹ ² Clinical outcomes depend on accurate evaluation and appropriate case selection.
-In practice, acupuncture is typically used as part of a structured treatment plan rather than as a stand-alone quick fix.
+• Research suggests acupuncture may help improve nasal symptoms, reduce congestion, and support quality of life in patients with chronic rhinosinusitis and allergic rhinitis.¹ ² Outcomes vary depending on the underlying causes and how long symptoms have been present.
+In practice, acupuncture is typically used as part of a broader treatment plan rather than as a stand-alone quick fix.

 • Chronic sinusitis often involves overlapping inflammatory, structural, and immune factors.
-Acupuncture is not considered a “cure,” but it may help regulate inflammation, improve sinus drainage, and reduce recurrence patterns when appropriately integrated into care.
-Treatment goals focus on improving regulation and reducing symptom frequency over time.
+Acupuncture is not considered a cure, but it may help reduce inflammation, improve sinus drainage, and decrease how often symptoms return when used as part of a comprehensive approach.
+The focus is on improving regulation and reducing symptom patterns over time.

 Acupuncture treatment for sinus pressure and inflammation